Abuse and Spam

 - Tap (iOS) or (Android) in the top right of the profile.

 - Follow the on-screen instructions.

 If you're using Instagram on the web (example: on a computer or web browser) and you see something that isn't following our Community Guidelines, you can either report the account of the person who posted it or report the post.

 - To report someone's account, go to their profile and click next to their username.
 Select Report user.
 Then click the type of account you want to report and follow the on-screen instructions.

-- To report a post, click below the post.
-Then click Report inappropriate and follow the on-screen instructions.
+- To report a post, click in the top right of the post.
+Then click Report Inappropriate and follow the on-screen instructions.